Customer Spotlight: Savory Gourmet Catering

 “I want to hire a new full-time office person and create an environment where I can hand over the tools needed to get the job done.”
 So far, her main marketing has been word of mouth.
 While that’s been successful, she wants to increase her reach by attending trade shows and advertising online.

 What advice does she have for small business owners seeking an SBA loan?
 “Have all of your paperwork in order.
 Don’t be afraid and don’t give up.”

 Danielle is looking forward to the changes in her business thanks to additional funds.

 “Every year, I give myself a goal then I look back and do an assessment.
 My goal this year was 25% new business.
 I hit that goal and brought in $250,000 last year.
 I’m excited to see what I can do in 2016. ”

 Are you ready to grow your small business?
-Apply now and discover if you qualify for a low-interest SmartBiz loan in just 5 minutes.
-Enter the promo code “BLOG” when you register and get ready to grow!
+Apply now on the SmartBiz Loans website and discover if you qualify for a low-interest SmartBiz loan in just 5 minutes.
+If you’re a small business owner seeking growth, take 5 minutes to prequalify here: SmartBiz Loans.